Ontraport/PilotPress/readme.txt

 == Upgrade Notice ==

+= 1.7.3 =
+* Fixed issue with logging in where the "remember me" option would not keep users logged in, if/when was browser closed
+* Fixed issue with custom log in form going to 404 page if WordPress was hosted on a subdomain

 = 1.7.2 =
 * Fixed bug where if your home page is set to a static page and is protected by a membership level it would still show the content.
 * Fixes issue where WordPress trimmed the trailing and leading spaces when logging in however PilotPress did not.